DevSeanless/STSOCB/content/chapters/first-sail.md

 Seanless seemed reluctant and said, “No, and no coffee to you, Pirate…?”

 “Tsk… Alright!
-I’m Captain Kyle… The brave adventurer of the sea!” she answered.
+I’m Captain Kyla… The brave adventurer of the sea!” she answered.

 As the two settled their contract, Seanless closed the borders of the island, indicating that it was closed for traders.
-Meanwhile, Captain Kyle seemed unhappy with the decision, yet sailed her ship to the Topaz Sea of Coffee Beans.
+Meanwhile, Captain Kyla seemed unhappy with the decision, yet sailed her ship to the Topaz Sea of Coffee Beans.